truenas/documentation/content/CORE/Tasks/ReplicationTasks/Remote.md

 ![TasksReplicationTasksAddRemoteDest](/images/CORE/12.0/TasksReplicationTasksAddRemoteDest.png "Replication with Remote Destination")

-**Encryption checkbox**

 ![TasksReplicationTasksAddRemoteDestEncrypt](/images/CORE/12.0/remote_rep_encrypt.png "Remote Destination Encryption Options")

-To use encryption when replicating data check the Encryption box.
-Once the box is checked the following additional encryption options will become available:
+*Encryption*: Check the box to use encryption when replicating data check the Encryption box.
+Once the box is checked additional encryption options will become available.
 * *Ecryption Key Format* allows the user to choose between a Hex (base 16 numeral) or Passphrase (alphanumeric) style encryption key.
 * *Store Encryption key in Sending TrueNAS database* allows the user to either store the Encryption key in the sending TrueNAS database (box checked) or choose a temporary location for the encryption key that will decrypt replicated data (box unchecked).